 - You often unintentionally go long periods of time without food if you’re busy or forget to eat and you barely even notice.

-- You’ve probably never really been on a ‘diet’ before.
+- You’ve never really been on a real ‘diet’ before.

-- You don’t have any anxious feelings towards the idea of fasting and going without food for a set period of time.
+- You don’t have any anxious feelings about fasting and going without food for a set period of time.

 Type B Eating Personality: